 Weather of Doodhpathri

-Below is a month by month breakdown of how the places look at these respective times.
+Cold starts to settle in again towards the end of September.
+By November, it can start to snow here anytime.
+Below is a month-by-month breakdown of how the places look at these respective times.

-- Doodhpathri in January – Snowed out completely, white all around.
-Reaching here in this month can be a bit of challenge.
-Temperature several degrees below zero.
+It will be snowed out completely, white all around.
+Reaching here this month can be a bit of a challenge.
+The average temperature will remain several degrees below zero.

 Also Read: Tourist Attractions in Gulmarg, Kashmir